XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 The NYC taxi trip record set contains geo coordinates for pickup and drop off locations but this data can't be directly queried by Cosmos DB because it is not in the [GeoJSON](https://docs.microsoft.com/en-us/azure/cosmos-db/geospatial) format.

 We will create an Azure Function that will be triggered each time a document is added (or updated) in the Cosmos DB `taxitrips` collection.
-The function  will add two properties (`pickup` & `dropoff`) to the document in GeoJSON format.
+The function  will add two properties (`pickup_location` & `dropoff_location`) to the document in GeoJSON format.

-1. Add a new [Cosmos DB trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb) function to the FunctionApp in VisualStudio that will update the document.
+1. Open the `labs/src/GABC.NYCData.Labs.sln` solution and complete the [Cosmos DB trigger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-cosmosdb) function named `UpdateTaxiTripGeoData`.
-2. Publish the FunctionApp to Azure.
+2. Publish the Function App to Azure.
-3. Verify that the function works by manually adding a document [(`labs/data/nyc_taxi_data_test_document.json`)](labs/data/nyc_taxi_data_test_document.json) to the `taxitrips` collection.
+3. Verify that the function works by manually adding a document [(`labs/data/nyc_taxi_data_test_document.json`)](labs/data/nyc_taxi_data_test_document.json) to the `taxitrips` collection manually through the Azure portal.
 If this does not work then call one of the HttpTrigger functions in the Function App and retry adding a document manually.
-Or if all else fails, restart the Function App.
+Or, if all else fails, restart the Function App and retry.

 ### Step 2.3 Creating a Data Factory Pipeline for the taxi trip data

 1. Follow the same steps as described in Step 1.2 but replace the complaint data with the taxi trip data blob (`taxitrips\nyc_taxi_data_2014-01-29.csv`).
 2. Edit the schema of the source data by using the information in [`labs/data/nyc_taxi_data_column_types.csv`](labs/data/nyc_taxi_data_column_types.csv).
 3. Set the cloud units and parallel copies to `8`.
-4. The copy action will take about 30 mins and should result in 477984 documents being copied.
-The CosmosDBTrigger will lagg behind so it will take quite some time before all the documents have been updated with the GeoJSON data.
+4. The copy action will take about 35 mins and should result in 477984 documents being copied.
+The CosmosDBTrigger will lagg behind a bit so it will take some time before all the documents have been updated with the GeoJSON data.

 Once the pipeline is started you can spot check some documents in the `taxitrips` collection to verify if the new properties are added by the Azure Function.